vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 ### Other DeFi Integrations

-Ondo Finance team already works on fTokens composability; aside from the current Curve proposal, they have made a [proposal to MakerDAO](https://forum.makerdao.com/t/mip119-onboard-dai-funds-to-the-flux-finance-dai-lending-pool/19885).
+Ondo Finance team already works on fTokens composability.
+Aside from the current Curve proposal, they have made a [proposal to MakerDAO](https://forum.makerdao.com/t/mip119-onboard-dai-funds-to-the-flux-finance-dai-lending-pool/19885).
 MIP119 proposes to create a DAI 500MM vault for lending to the Flux Finance DAI Lending Pool.

 Another proposal with Frax recently passed a [Snapshot vote](https://snapshot.org/#/frax.eth/proposal/0x11e285e59830fe2a6dec50138e335d7ba69036da2f915db465b38a64623b3717) to activate an AMO that lends up to 2 million FRAX on Flux.
 Funds from this proposal are still awaiting deployment.